-Well, Kim took pity on me and she took me up an "easy" mountain.
-It's called the Breithorn and it's on Switzerland's southern border, right near Italy.
-The climb is considered easy because of the Klein Matterhorn cable car.
-It takes climbers to the top of Klein Matterhorn (3880 meters), which is a mountain right next to Breithorn.
-The ride up Klein Matterhorn is truly breathtaking.
-You rise over pine trees and quaint wood cabins.
-The sky is bright blue and the snow is blinding white.
-I imagine this is what the setting of the story of Heidi looked like.
+Well, Kim took pity on me and she took me up an "easy" mountain called the Breithorn that's on Switzerland's southern border, right near Italy.
+The climb is considered easy because the Klein Matterhorn cable car takes climbers up most of the way (3,880 meters) to the top of Klein Matterhorn, which is a mountain right next to Breithorn.
+The ride up Klein Matterhorn is truly breathtaking: You rise over pine trees and quaint wood cabins.
+The sky is bright blue and the snow is blinding white-I imagine this is what the setting of the story of Heidi looked like.

-We got to the top of Klein Matterhorn and began to prepare for our ascent, or climb, up Breithorn.
-We paid to go as part of a professionally led, guided tour.
-We rented crampons and ice picks to help us climb up the icy mountain.
-Crampons are kind of like cleats that you strap to the bottom of your boots.
-Only instead of rubber nubs, the cleats are metal spikes.
-These help you not slip on the ice and die while tumbling down the mountain.
-We also rented some cold weather gear because it was much colder up there than we'd expected.
+We got to the top of Klein Matterhorn and started the preparation for our ascent, or climb, up the Breithorn.
+We paid to go as part of a professionally led, guided tour and rented crampons and ice picks to help us climb up the icy mountain.
+Crampons are kind of like cleats that you strap to the bottom of your boots, only instead of rubber nubs, the cleats are metal spikes that help you not slip off the mountain and die.
+We also rented some warm weather gear because it was much colder up there than we'd expected.

 While we were getting ready, I started to get a headache.
 I felt very light-headed, too, like I couldn't catch my breath.
 The group leader explained that the higher the altitude, the less oxygen there is in the air.
-That means for each breath you take, your body is getting less oxygen then at sea level.
-When you first get to a high altitude, your body suffers from oxygen deprivation (in other words, it's not getting enough) and you can start to feel ill.
+That means for each breath you take, your body is getting less oxygen than at sea level.
+When you first get to a high altitude, your body suffers from oxygen deprivation (in other words, it's not getting enough) and you can start to feel ill-this is called altitude sickness, and some people get it worse than others.
 At 3,000 meters, the air starts to get pretty thin.
 We were now at more than 3,800 meters and the air was very thin and my body was feeling it.